MasTec (NYSE:MTZ) Issues Q1 2022 Earnings Guidance

 MasTec (NYSE:MTZ – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $-0.120-$-0.120 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.810.
 The company issued revenue guidance of $1.80 billion-$1.80 billion, compared to the consensus revenue estimate of $2.11 billion.MasTec also updated its FY 2022 guidance to $5.320-$5.320 EPS.

-Several brokerages recently weighed in on MTZ.
-Cowen lowered their price objective on MasTec from $125.00 to $110.00 and set an outperform rating for the company in a report on Monday, February 28th.
-Zacks Investment Research lowered MasTec from a hold rating to a sell rating and set a $99.00 price objective for the company. in a report on Tuesday, January 4th.
-B. Riley lowered their price objective on MasTec from $122.00 to $120.00 and set a buy rating for the company in a report on Monday, February 28th.
-Craig Hallum lowered their price objective on MasTec from $139.00 to $108.00 in a report on Monday, February 28th.
-Finally, Credit Suisse Group lowered their price objective on MasTec from $130.00 to $114.00 and set an outperform rating for the company in a report on Monday, February 28th.
-One analyst has rated the stock with a sell rating and nine have issued a buy rating to the stock.
-According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $118.00.
+Several equities analysts have recently weighed in on MTZ shares.
+Craig Hallum cut their price objective on MasTec from $139.00 to $108.00 in a report on Monday, February 28th.
+Cowen cut their price objective on MasTec from $125.00 to $110.00 and set an outperform rating on the stock in a report on Monday, February 28th.
+Barclays cut their target price on MasTec from $140.00 to $120.00 and set an overweight rating on the stock in a research note on Monday, February 28th.
+Credit Suisse Group cut their target price on MasTec from $130.00 to $114.00 and set an outperform rating on the stock in a research note on Monday, February 28th.
+Finally, Zacks Investment Research cut MasTec from a hold rating to a sell rating and set a $99.00 target price on the stock. in a research note on Tuesday, January 4th.
+One investment analyst has rated the stock with a sell rating and nine have given a buy rating to the stock.
+According to MarketBeat, the stock currently has a consensus rating of Buy and an average price target of $118.00.

 MasTec Company Profile (Get Rating)